dwelter/pestpp/README.md

 * ``pestpp-ies``: iterative ensemble smoother implementation of GLM.

 All members of the software suite can be compiled for PC, MAC, or Linux and have several run managers to support parallelization.  precompiled binaries are available in the "exe" folder.
-Windows users should use the ``intel_c_windows`` branch binaries to avoid the dreaded MSVC missing runtime DLL issue

 ## Recent Updates

+<b> update 5 August 2018 </b>: Official support for ``pestpp-opt``, ``pestpp-ies``, and ``pestpp-swp`` has been moved to [https://github.com/jtwhite79/pestpp](https://github.com/jtwhite79/pestpp).
+All inquires regarding these codes should raised in this fork.

 <b> update 4 July 2018 </b>: PESTPP++ version 4.0.0 has been released to support the newly-developed ``pestpp-ies``.
 A manuscript documenting ``pestpp-ies`` is available here: [https://www.sciencedirect.com/science/article/pii/S1364815218302676](https://www.sciencedirect.com/science/article/pii/S1364815218302676).
 Stay tuned for an actual manual to accompany version 4!

 <b> update 2 May 2018 </b>: some refactoring is underway.  ``sweep`` has been renamed ``pestpp-swp`` and ``gsa`` has been renamed ``pestpp-gsa``.
 Also, the initial version of the new iterative ensemble smoother is avaiable as ``pestpp-ies``.
 The basic ``++`` options needed for fine-grained control of ``pestpp-ies`` are listed below.

 <b> update 09/20/2017</b>: the new optimization under uncertainty tool is ready!
 A supporting publication is in the works and should be available soon (a link will be posted once it is accepted).
 This new tool uses the same control file/template file/instruction file approach as other PEST(++) applications, so applying this tool to your problem should be seamless.
 Optional "++" args for tool are available further done this page.

 <b>update 01/25/2017</b>: intel C++ builds are avaiable for mac and for windows.
 For mac users, these are statically-linked so they do not require compilers to be installed.
-For windows users, the intel build circumvents the "missing VCOMP140.DLL" error.
-Note the intel windows builds are currently in the ``intel_c_windows`` branch.

 <b>update 11/25/2016</b>: PEST++ version 3.6 is now available.
 Some of the many enhancements available in 3.6 include: